 This small modifier makes all of the difference.

-The fact that Hashimoto's is an autoimmune disease change completely how both you and your doctor should look at the disease.
+The fact that Hashimoto’s is an autoimmune disease changes completely how both you and your doctor should look at the disease.

 Autoimmune diseases stem from very specific problems in the body.

 We know from research that certain problems tend to trigger autoimmune diseases and these problems can actually be treated and managed.

 Leaky gut (1), nutrient deficiencies, exposure to infections/viruses (2), diet, and genetics all play a role in triggering autoimmune disease.